-Born in Slovenia, Karim lives and works in the capital city Ljubljana, crafting ceramics in a studio space opposite her apartment.
-After focusing on jewelry design for a number of years, the ceramicist has evolved her practice into creating bowls, plates and mugs, inspired by an intention to ‘upgrade’ her own things.
-Her ceramics are characterised by endearing imperfections and softly misshapen forms–Karim enhances the rustic appeal of the traditional craft through washes of colour glaze, inviting drips and uneven brush strokes to grace each object’s surface.
-To discover Karim’s artistic process and inspiration, we visited her studio and observed her at work with the potter’s wheel, alongside finished earthenwares ready to be sent to their new homes.
+Born in Slovenia, Hana lives and works in the capital city Ljubljana, crafting ceramics in a studio space opposite her apartment.
+After focusing on jewelry design for a number of years, the ceramicist has evolved her practice into creating bowls, plates, and mugs, inspired by an intention to ‘upgrade’ her own things.
+Her ceramics are characterized by endearing imperfections and softly misshapen forms–Hana enhances the rustic appeal of the traditional craft through washes of color glaze, inviting drips and uneven brush strokes to grace each object’s surface.
+To discover Hana’s artistic process and inspiration, we visited her studio and observed her at work with the potter’s wheel, alongside finished earthenwares ready to be sent to their new homes.

 Your work has caught quite a lot of attention off- and online.
 Could you tell us more about your story and how you got to the place where you are now?

 Whenever I try to describe what I do, I get very poetic and emotional.
 What I do is merely an extension of who I am and mostly how I perceive myself in a given moment.
 If I’m determined, my work will be reflecting that, if I’m in love, my work will give that away.
 If my mind is in perfect harmony or perfect disharmony, that’s when the most magical creations come out.
 The sloppiest come out of chaos; most of the time they don’t even make it through the bisque firing.
 That’s when my basic instinct tells me to retreat.
 I sometimes talk about coincidence or dumb luck that have led me to where I am, however I sincerely believe I am exactly where I’m supposed to be right now.

 What lead you into working with ceramics?
 Are you self-taught or have you learned it from someone else?